Home Purchase

 Choose conventional when your credit is stronger, the project fits conventional better, and you care about improving the long-term monthly cost.

-For many California buyers, the best condo loan is not the one with the flashiest marketing.
-It is the one that matches the building, the HOA, your cash position, and your monthly comfort zone.
+The best condo loan isn't the one with the flashiest marketing.
+It's the one that matches the building, the HOA, your cash position, and your monthly comfort zone.
+That's why condo financing should be quoted with the actual property in mind, not as a generic preapproval exercise.

 BM